 Coenzyme Q10 is a member of the ubiquinone family of compounds.
-All animals, including humans, can synthesize ubiquinones, hence, coenzyme Q10 cannot be considered a vitamin (1).
+All animals, including humans, can synthesize ubiquinones, hence, coenzyme Q10 is not considered a vitamin (1).
 The name ubiquinone refers to the ubiquitous presence of these compounds in living organisms and their chemical structure, which contains a functional group known as a benzoquinone.
-Ubiquinones are fat-soluble molecules with anywhere from one to 12 isoprene (5-carbon) units.
-The ubiquinone found in humans, ubidecaquinone or coenzyme Q10, has a "tail" of ten isoprene units (a total of 50 carbon atoms) attached to its benzoquinone "head" (Figure 1) (2).
+Ubiquinones are fat-soluble molecules with anywhere from 1 to 12 isoprene (5-carbon) units.
+The ubiquinone found in humans, ubidecaquinone or coenzyme Q10, has a "tail" of 10 isoprene units (a total of 50 carbon atoms) attached to its benzoquinone "head" (Figure 1) (1).

-Coenzyme Q10 is soluble in lipids (fats) and is found in virtually all cell membranes, as well as lipoproteins (2).
-The ability of the benzoquinone head group of coenzyme Q10 to accept and donate electrons is a critical feature in its biochemical functions.
-Coenzyme Q10 can exist in three oxidation states (see Figure 1 above): (1) the fully reduced ubiquinol form (CoQ10H2), (2) the radical semiquinone intermediate (CoQ10H·), and (3) the fully oxidized ubiquinone form (CoQ10).
+Coenzyme Q10 is soluble in lipids (fats) and is found in virtually all cell membranes, including mitochondrial membranes.
+The ability of the benzoquinone head group of coenzyme Q10 to accept and donate electrons is a critical feature to its function.
+Coenzyme Q10 can exist in three oxidation states (Figure 1): (i) the fully reduced ubiquinol form, CoQ10H2; (ii) the radical semiquinone intermediate, CoQ10H·; and (iii) the fully oxidized ubiquinone form, CoQ10.

 Mitochondrial ATP synthesis

-The conversion of energy from carbohydrates and fats to adenosine triphosphate (ATP), the form of energy used by cells, requires the presence of coenzyme Q in the inner mitochondrial membrane.
-As part of the mitochondrial electron transport chain, coenzyme Q accepts electrons from reducing equivalents generated during fatty acid and glucose metabolism and then transfers them to electron acceptors.
-At the same time, coenzyme Q10 contributes to transfer protons (H+) from the mitochondrial matrix to the intermembrane space, creating a proton gradient across that membrane.
+The conversion of energy from carbohydrates and fats to ATP, the form of energy used by cells, requires the presence of coenzyme Q10 in the inner mitochondrial membrane.
+As part of the mitochondrial electron transport chain, coenzyme Q10 accepts electrons from reducing equivalents generated during fatty acid and glucose metabolism and then transfers them to electron acceptors.
+At the same time, coenzyme Q10 contributes to transfer protons (H+) from the mitochondrial matrix to the intermembrane space, creating a proton gradient across the inner mitochondrial membrane.
 The energy released when the protons flow back into the mitochondrial interior is used to form ATP (Figure 2) (1).
 In addition to its role in ATP synthesis, mitochondrial coenzyme Q10 mediates the oxidation of dihydroorotate to orotate in the de novo pyrimidine synthesis.

 α-Tocopherol (vitamin E) and coenzyme Q10 are the principal fat-soluble antioxidants in membranes and lipoproteins.
-When α-TOH neutralizes a free radical, such as a lipid peroxyl radical (LOO·), it becomes oxidized itself, forming α-TO·, which can promote the oxidation of lipoprotein lipids under certain conditions in the test tube, thus propagating a chain reaction.
+When α-tocopherol (α-TOH) neutralizes a free radical, such as a lipid peroxyl radical (LOO·), it becomes oxidized itself, forming α-TO·, which can in turn promote the oxidation of lipoproteins under certain conditions in the test tube, thus propagating a chain reaction.
 However, when the reduced form of coenzyme Q10 (CoQ10H2) reacts with α-TO·, α-TOH is regenerated and the semiquinone radical (CoQ10H·) is formed.
-It is possible for CoQ10H· to react with oxygen (O2) to produce superoxide anion radical (O2·-), which is a much less oxidizing radical than LOO·.
-However, CoQ10H· can also reduce α-TO· back to α-TOH, resulting in the formation of fully oxidized coenzyme Q10 (CoQ10), which does not react with O2 to form O2·- (Figure 2) (4, 5).
+It is possible for CoQ10H· to react with oxygen (O2) to produce superoxide anion radical (O2·-), which is a less reactive pro-oxidant than LOO·.
+However, CoQ10H· can also reduce α-TO· back to α-TOH, resulting in the formation of fully oxidized coenzyme Q10 (CoQ10), which does not react with O2 to form O2·- (Figure 3) (6, 8).

 Congestive heart failure